-The word ‘Covetousness’ (Noun) refers to an intense and often inappropriate desire for something that belongs to someone else, particularly wealth or possessions.
+The word ‘Covetousness’ (noun) means an intense, often selfish desire for something that belongs to someone else, such as wealth, status, or possessions.
 In this guide, you’ll explore its full meaning, detailed definition, historical origin, practical examples, synonyms, antonyms, and frequently asked questions.

 Covetousness Explained in Depth